MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ### Lineage tab

-The lineage tab shows you the upstream and downstream items in the lineage that are one step away.
-Metadata about the upstream and downstream items is also show, such as location, relation (upstream or downstream), etc.
+The lineage tab shows you the upstream and downstream items in the item's lineage.
+Metadata about the upstream and downstream items is also show, such as location, relation (upstream or downstream), etc. Lineage can be displayed in either a list view (shown in the image that follows) or in a graphical view.

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-lineage-tab.png" alt-text="Screenshot of the OneLake catalog item view lineage tab.":::